noargs/ARM-cortex-m-stm32fx-microcontroller-custom-bootloader-development/README.md

 We will use USART3 peripheral to talk to the bootloader (USART3_RX **PC11** Input and USART3_Tx **PC10** Ouput) along with USB-TTL converter and also download an application from ST's official website, STM32 Flash loader demonstrator (UM0462) available on for Windows.

 > [!NOTE]
-> STM32 Flash loader demonstrator is now replaced with STM32CubeProgrammer available for are the platforms
+> STM32 Flash loader demonstrator is now replaced with STM32CubeProgrammer and available for all the platforms.

 <img src="images/usb_ttl_usart3_connection.png" alt="USB to TTL, USART3 connection with NUCLEO-F446RE" title="USB to TTL, USART3 connection with NUCLEO-F446RE">